 Swimmers view them as a nuisance because of their toxic and painful sting, but scientists have much bigger problems with jellyfish.
 Hardy survivors, jellyfish thrive in places where overfishing, chemical pollution and rising sea temperatures have killed off other species.
 Indeed, they serve as a barometer of ocean health.

-“It’s bad news,” Bella Galil, a senior scientist at Israel’s National Institute of Oceanography in Haifa, told The Media Line.
-“We don’t know how this particular species will develop, but the phenomenon causes the displacement, and replacement of native local communities with invasive species, and can destabilize the food chain.”
+“It’s bad news,” says Bella Galil, a senior scientist at Israel’s National Institute of Oceanography in Haifa: “We don’t know how this particular species will develop, but the phenomenon causes the displacement, and replacement of native local communities with invasive species, and can destabilize the food chain.”

 Surrounded by countries with more than 400 million people, the Mediterranean is one of the most heavily used bodies of water in the world – a fishing grounds, a transportation corridor, and the receptacle for sewage and industrial waste.
 About a third of the world’s total merchant shipping travels on Mediterranean waters and many species have nearly disappeared because of pollution, including the Mediterranean monk seal.